Spoons and Cookies

 I come about this affection genetically.
 My mother had a collection of well-used wooden spoons.
 Some were from her mother, whom we called “Gram”.

 Before she married my grandfather, Gram was a Home Economics teacher in the local high school.
 That was when “Home Ec” was taught in U.S. public schools.
-Several of her spoons now have a flattened edge on the left side.
-This came about after many years of right-handed stirring by my grandmother, my mother and me.
+Several of her oldest spoons now have an asymmetrical edge on the left side.
+This came about after many years of right-handed stirring by my grandmother, my mother, and me.

 In Gabrielle Hamilton’s book, Blood, Bones, and Butter, her French-born mother was known to wield a wooden spoon as an extension of her arm: